Free Drawing Course by artist Lillian Gray

 When we simplify the eye to its most basic shapes, it just becomes a circle and two triangles.

 Once you have done so, now look at the more complex triangle hiding in this shape.
 What is the actual form?
 Don’t draw what you think you see.
-Draw what you see
+The trick to drawing eyes is to draw what you see.

 The structure of the eye

 If you are struggling to get your basic shapes in proportion, a pro trick to use is to look at the negative space of the eye.
 Draw the white of the eye, stop focusing on the Iris and pupil of the eye; this is a great way to double-check that your basic shapes are in the correct proportion.

 Once you have your basic shapes down, start looking at the plains surrounding the eye.
 The top eyelid is usually divided into three plains.
 The bottom eyelid is divided into two plains.
 Whenever you have to construct plains, imagine that you have to reconstruct the object out of a cardboard box and what that would look like.

 How Lights fall on the eye